You are not alone.

 must-have gifted resources

-Check out my Lazy Unit Study 101 book.
-It features over 70 pages of step-by-step instructions, real-life examples, oodles of free and/or super-affordable resources, and 12 printables to help make Lazy Unit Studies work for your unique family!
+Check out my Lazy Unit Study 101 digital course.
+It features step-by-step video instructions, real-life examples, oodles of free and/or super-affordable resources, and plenty of printables to help make Lazy Unit Studies work for your unique family!

 I found your blog when searching for info on gifted kids and home learning.
 My eldest has never been tested but we suspect he falls into that category and it’s very lonely.
 People always think you’re bragging when you say your child is gifted, but really, its not that at all.
 It’s actually super hard and confusing and I just want to feel like I’m not going crazy, as gifted kiddos can really make one feel that way!